 Under labor law in force, when an employee remains in service until normal retirement age is entitled to a lump sum reimbursement calculated based on years of service and salary at the date of retirement.
 The Group accounts for a provision based on actuarial study for staff leaving indemnities using the projected credit unit method.
-According to this method, the cost of staff leaving indemnities is recognized in the income statement over the period of employment based on actuarial valuations carried out every year.
+According to this method, the cost of staff leaving indemnities is recognized in the income statement during the last 16 years of service of the employees until the date of retirement employment based on actuarial valuations carried out every year.